fkleon/trace-buddy/README.md

 Distributed under the MIT License, see [LICENSE][] file.

 ### Usage Information
+Have a look at the [Wiki pages][tracewiki] for example screenshots and usage information.
 For now you can find a [live demo of trace-buddy here][tracedemo].

 ### Developer Information